Kidney Cancer Specialist in Marietta, GA

 Advanced (or metastatic) renal cell carcinoma consists of stage IV kidney cancer.
 This type of advanced cancer is difficult to cure.

 Medicine (also known as medical treatment) is used instead of, or in addition to, kidney surgery.
 Three of the main types of medical treatment are:

 - Targeted therapies.
-These medicines slow the growth of the cancer by interfering with the cancer cells directly.
-This treatment also won’t cure the kidney cancer, but can help you live longer with fewer symptoms.
+These medicines slow the growth of cancer by interfering with the cancer cells directly.
+This treatment also won’t cure kidney cancer but can help you live longer with fewer symptoms.
 Side effects include tiredness, high blood pressure, and rashes.

 Kidney Cancer Surgery

 Surgery for advanced renal cell carcinoma is sometimes used before medical treatment, although medical treatment may be done on its own.

 Surgery can be done robotically where the surgeon uses a high tech machine, called the da Vinci robot.
 The arms of the robot are controlled by the physician and it mimics the doctor’s hand movements precisely.
 This allows the surgeon to reach areas within the body without having to make large incisions and without seriously damaging skin and tissue.

 As with localized kidney cancer, all or part of the kidney is removed.
 Treatment for advanced kidney cancer, though, also involves removing areas outside of the kidney where cancer has spread (metastases).